lightningrodlabs/we-tauri/README.md

 # We

+*We* is a Holochain app tha makes it trivially easy for groups to build collaboration spaces by composing custom "applet" suites to meet their collaboration needs.

-*We* is a Holochain app composed of two DNA's, together with a defined pattern on how to connect other Holochain DNA's (*applets*) to it in order to easily spawn and compose online spaces for groups.
+*We* Composed of two management DNA's, together with a defined pattern on how to build *applet* DNAs that are can be installed into a *We* group.
 Each such group as well as each *applet* used within a group is its own private peer-to-peer network.

 For more about the motivation behind *We*, read [blogpost to be published].